 Bernard Montgomery, the famed British army general, wrote those words on 22 August 1943 during the Allied invasion of Sicily.
 But people unfamiliar with the second world war could be forgiven for thinking they describe Britain’s management of its exit from the European Union, the greatest test of its relationship with Europe in more than 70 years.

-It seems possible that the ruling Conservative party will soon go through the painful process of a leadership election.
+It seems possible, perhaps even probable, that the ruling Conservative party will soon go through the painful process of a leadership election.
 Even if Prime Minister Theresa May were to win, the challenge would prompt serious talk about the end of her premiership and weaken her already frail position.
-I myself over the last couple of months have become more pessimistic about May's future.
-If somebody else takes her place in Downing Street, it would almost certainly be a Brexiteer promoting a tougher British attitude in talks with the EU.
+If somebody else takes May’s place in Downing Street, it would almost certainly be a Brexiteer promoting a tougher British attitude in talks with the EU.

 The main point, however, is the time factor.
 A leadership contest could result in a couple of months being cut out of an already tight negotiating timetable.
 This will further exasperate EU partners who watched May contest a general election between April-June 2017 after she triggered Article 50 of the Lisbon treaty on 29 March, which started the two-year period for Brexit negotiations.

 Britain’s greatest tactical failure has been to pursue a transitional agreement bridging the gap between leaving the EU and striking a new deal.
 The consequence is that Britain has turned the talks into two overlapping and occasionally conflicting negotiations – one on the terms for withdrawal, and another on a prospective transition.
 In theory a transition period looks beneficial, as it would give businesses more time to adjust.
 In practice, it just adds to confusion about Britain’s future relations with its largest trading partner.
 Things were not helped by the leak this week of a government impact report that says Britain will be worse off under whatever variety of Brexit is decided.